ElGuayaba/data-display/README.md

 	docker run -p 5000:80 -d --name data-display-container data-display:latest

--Go to your browser and navigat to the following address:
+-Go to your browser and navigate to the following address:

 	http://localhost:5000/index.html